ansi6622/haikuConflictWarmUp/README.md

 Next merge the 'b' branch into the 'a' branch, you should get another merge conflict.
 Keep all 3 lines and remove the conflict syntax.

-Within your haiku.txt file , you should see this completed haiku:
+Within the haiku.txt file in the 'a' branch, you should see this completed haiku:

 ```
 Over-ripe sushi,